 If you’re a regular reader, you know I’m a fan of purple shampoos to combat unwanted yellow tones in my (salon-blonded) hair.
 I thought I’d tried pretty much every purple haircare option out there.
 Then I discovered this.

-As part of a regular series, I’ll be asking inspiring, in-the-know women (all 40+, of course) to share their best tips and favorite products.
+As part of a regular series, I’ll be asking inspiring, in-the-know women to share their best tips and favorite products.
 The point?
 As always, to find out what works.
-Today's beauty insider: Erin Cotter, GOOP's Vice President of Beauty
+Today's beauty insider: Barbara Close, Founder and CEO of Naturopathica